pewpewlive/hybroid-vscode/README.md

-# Livecode for VS Code
+# Hybroid language support for VS Code

-This is the README for your extension "livecode".
+This is the README for your extension "hybroid".
 After writing up a brief description, we recommend including the following sections.

 ## Features